Football hooliganism: Cyprus

 Football hooliganism in Cyprus has been an issue for the past few decades and incidents are generally associated with the 5 major Cypriot clubs.

-Anorthosis Famagusta FC fans have been in involved in many incidents on most occasions involving their ultras group "Mahites".
+Anorthosis Famagusta FC fans have been involved in many incidents on most occasions involving their ultras group "Mahites".
 The two clubs in Limassol, AEL Limassol and Apollon Limassol have also been involved in numerous incidents, especially in recent years.

 Supporters of APOEL FC and AC Omonia Nicosia, the two most successful and most popular clubs in the country are notorious for hooliganism.
 The most violent cases of hooliganism in Cyprus usually involve the two teams.
 In May 2009 APOEL fans entered the Omonia stand and engaged in fistfights with Omonia fans eventually throwing one down the stand stairs.
 6 months later in November fans of the two teams clashed close to the GSP Stadium when APOEL fans tried to hijack a futsal tournament organized by Omonia.
 Many were injured including an APOEL fan who was almost beaten to death.

 The rivalry between Omonia and APOEL has its roots in politics.
-APOEL fans are in their majority right wing whereas Omonia fans are left wing.
+APOEL fans are in their majority right wing whereas Omonia fans tend to be left wing.
 Communist symbols in the Omonia stand and right wing or even fascist symbols in the APOEL stand are not uncommon.
 The Limassol rivalry between Apollon and AEL Limassol is more a matter of what team dominates over the city.
 Hooliganism in the case of Anorthosis is also politically linked, especially when the club plays a left wing team such as Omonia.
 Other incidents between clubs of different cities that are of the same political orientation are associated with intercity rivalries, particularly when a club from Limassol faces a club from Nicosia.